🧡 Skip to main content🔎 Skip to search

 Notes

-• Smart file operation detection cooldown.
-Multiple everyday file operations, while simple in concept, are a bit more complex in practice.
-For example, when saving a recently edited file, from user perspective it may seem as modification of a file.
-However, technically it can consist of many sequential file operations, e.g., creating a new temporary file, deleting the old file and then renaming the new file with original file name.
-Similarly, what seems to be a simple overwriting when copying files, may in fact technically consist of deleting the old file, creating a new one and modifying (writing) its contents.
+• Smart file operation detection cooldown makes file detection effortlessly simple.
+Multiple everyday file operations, while simple in concept, can be more complex behind the scenes.
+For example, when saving a recently edited file, from a user perspective it may seem as a modification of a file.
+However, technically it can consist of many sequential file operations, e.g., creating a new temporary file, deleting the old file, and then renaming the new file using the original file name.
+Similarly, what seems to be a simple overwriting when copying files, may in fact technically consist of deleting the old file, creating a new one, and modifying (writing) its contents.

-• Trigger after conditions have been met.
-When Trigger is set to launch the Task after the conditions have been met for a specified number of times, the number of already counted triggering instances will reset to zero when the Task is disabled and enabled or current user is changed (when different credentials are used for logged in and logged off scenarios).
+• Trigger after conditions have been met allows to launch a Task on every other file event.
+When Trigger is set to launch the Task after the conditions have been met for a specified number of times, the number of already counted triggering instances will reset to zero when the Task is disabled, enabled, or current user is changed (when different credentials are used for logged in and logged off scenarios).

 Ask for more…